amisthiosintraining/ACOD-Deimos-Kass-Normal-Complexion/README.md

 Once you have Forger 2.7 Utility or better installed:

 1) Go to "code" and "download zip"
-2) Drag and drop `DeimosKassandraMod` folder and `DeimosKassandraCorrection-v3.forger2` into "ForgerPatches" where ACOdyssey.exe is.
+2) Drag and drop `DeimosKassandraMod` folder and `DeimosKassNormSkinComplexion-v3.2.forger2` into "ForgerPatches" where ACOdyssey.exe is.
-3) Return to Forger Utility and click "Rescan",  and the mod should appear under "Deimos Kassandra Complexion Correction" in yellow.
+3) Return to Forger Utility and click "Rescan",  and the mod should appear under "Deimos Kassandra Normal Skin Complexion" in yellow.
 4) Makes your choices (you can check all or some) and boot the game.

 **TOUBLESHOOTING**